Flowersmillion/Flowersmillion/README.md

-- 👋 Hi, I’m @Flowersmillion
+- 👋 Hi, I’m @kahdarflowers
-- 👀 I’m interested in ... fame
+- 👀 I’m interested in ...engagement
-- 🌱 I’m currently learning ... wealth
+- 🌱 I’m currently learning ... elite
-- 💞️ I’m looking to collaborate on ... riches
+- 💞️ I’m looking to collaborate on ... engagment
-- 📫 How to reach me ...
+- 📫 How to reach me ... @kahdarflowers

 <!---
 Flowersmillion/Flowersmillion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.